ethersphere/swap-swear-and-swindle/README.md

 ## Swear and Swindle

 `Swear` and `Swindle` are the contracts for the trial system of sw3.
 You can find them in the `experimental` branch.

+## Releasing

+To release a new stable version, tag the commit without the `-rcX` suffix.
+For example, to release `v0.4.0`, execute the following command: `git tag v0.4.0 && git push origin v0.4.0`.
+This will generate Golang source code for the smart contracts and publish it to the [`ethersphere/go-sw3-abi/`](https://github.com/ethersphere/go-sw3-abi/) repository.